brunoflores/sedgewick/README.md

 If multiple, reduce the analysis to just one by expressing one as a function of the other, or by considering one parameter at a time holding the others constant.

+# Constants

+> "We would prefer an algorithm using N^2 nanoseconds over one using log N
+> centuries."